 - Payment online via http://www.impots.gouv.fr or using the app (these methods give you an extra 5 days to pay after the deadline)

 - In cash at your local tax office (service des impôts compétents)

-- By bank transfer (using the account details for your local tax centre, which will appear on your tax notice)
+- By bank transfer (using the account details for your local tax center, which will appear on your tax notice)

 - By cheque